 No one should have to go through life with just one mic.

-The High Pass Filter is often set to 75 with the Gain Control often at +20 (adjusting the in-camera levels accordingly low).
+The High Pass Filter is often set to 75 with the Gain Control usually at +20 (adjusting the in-camera levels accordingly low).

-The High Frequency Boost adds voice presence and the Safety function for unpredictable volume spikes.
+The High Frequency Boost adds voice presence and the Safety function for unpredictable volume spikes (like at a loud concert, for example).

 Please see DSLR Video Simplified for more info.